azwhikaru/azwhikaru/README.md

-Know a little about Android, Big Data, CyberSec (maybe something else)
+A script kid know a little about Android, Big Data, CyberSec (maybe something else)

 Contact me at i#azwhikaru.com